mein-lee/jekflix-template/_posts/2021-05-29-cs-projects.md

 Build a version control system that mimics Git.
 Implement the 2048 Game.
 Generate a 2D tile-based world...
 Berkeley CS projects really give you something to talk about.

-But not until they've made you lose sleep, stare at the screen for 8 hours straight (then burst into tears),  desperately beg TAs for guidance during Office Hours, scream at your project partner, develop PTSD......
+But not until they've made you lose sleep, stare at the screen for 8 hours straight (then burst into tears),  desperately beg TAs for guidance during Office Hours, lose hair, develop PTSD......

 Despite all that, I've learned *so much* from my CS classes at Cal.
 It definitely pushed me to my limits.
-Before taking just two classes (61A&B), I considered myself a pretty bad programmer.
+Before taking just two CS classes (61A&B), I considered myself a pretty bad programmer.
 Now, I am proud to say that I am a not-so-bad programmer.

 # 2048